 After the instance is created, the operating system and application data of the image are copied.
 Networking VPC [Default]vpc-bp1opxu1zkhn00g****** Resources that are prefixed with [Default] are automatically created in the ECS console.
 Public IP Address Select Assign Public IPv4 Address The system assigns a public IPv4 address if you select Assign Public IPv4 Address.
 Bandwidth Billing Pay-By-Traffic In Pay-By-Traffic mode, you are charged based on the network usage.
 For more information, see Public bandwidth.
 Peak Bandwidth 2 Mbps N/A Security Group

 - Rule: Select ICMP, SSH 22, RDP 3389, HTTP 80, and HTTPS 443.

-- Click Next: Preview.
+- Click Next.
 In the Preview step, confirm the configurations in the Configurations Selected section or click the icon to modify configurations.

 - Optional:Click Save as Launch Template.
 In the Save as Launch Template dialog box, set Template Name and Version Description.

 Note Save the instance configurations that you made as a launch template.
-You can create an instance by using the template without the need to configure the specified parameters again.
+You can create an instance by using the template without the need to configure the required parameters again.

 - Read and select ECS Terms of Service.
 Click Create Instance.

 - In the Created message, click Console to view the creation progress on the Instances page.
 If the instance is in the Running state, it is created.
-Copy the public IP address of the instance to use when you connect to the ECS instance.
+Copy the public IP address of the instance for use when you want to connect to the ECS instance.

 Step 2: Add security group rules

-If you did not add rules to the default security group or added the instance to a new security group when you create the instance, perform the following steps:
+If you did not add rules to the default security group or if you added the instance to a new security group when you create the instance, perform the following steps: